 The most venomous snake in North America is the eastern diamondback rattlesnake, but the most venomous snake in the world is the saw-scaled viper — also known as a “carpet viper.”
 These slithering executioners belong to the genus Echis and can be found in Africa, India, the Middle East, Pakistan, and Sri Lanka.

 But trust us, the last thing you want is to come across one — because their bites are agonizingly painful and more than occasionally fatal!
-Echises hold the world record for most snakebite deaths in humans.
+Echises holds the world record for most snakebite deaths in humans.
 In their native regions, the genus is responsible for more fatalities than all other area snakes combined.
 In addition to death, saw-scaled vipers cause thousands of amputations.

 Saw-scaled spiders glide across their arid regions using sideways locomotion and are between one and three feet long.
 Individuals have brown, gray, or orange skin, dark dorsal patches, and pear-shaped heads.